tobiasbiegert/study_projects/master's_thesis/README.md

 # Master's Thesis

 This folder contains my Master's thesis project.
-It includes Jupyter notebooks with the code used for the project and a PDF document of the thesis itself.
+It includes Jupyter notebooks with the code used for the project.

 ## Project Overview